jayalcock/sale-monitor-next/DOCKER.md

 ```

 5. **Healthcheck**
-The web service includes a Docker healthcheck that probes the root URL.
+The container includes a Docker healthcheck that probes the web root URL.